If someone offered you $1,000,000 to successfully predict one book that’d still be for sale 100 years from now, which book would you pick?

 No matter how exciting new things seem, most new things aren’t as effective as old things.
-Old things are old because they’ve been useful enough to stick around.
+Old things are old because they’ve proven useful enough to be old.

 In your right hand, there are perishable things.
 Things that go bad.
 Things that die.
 Things with a true lifespan.
 Food.
 Humans.
 Animals.

 In your left hand, there are non-perishable things.
 Things that never go bad.
 Things that pass through generations.
 Books.
 Beliefs.
 Technology.

 The Lindy Effect says that, with every passing day, the perishable things in your right hand get closer to extinction, where as the non-perishables in your left hand get closer to immortality.